chinasatokolo/DatasetsforGlobalHealth/README.md

 Here are a list of intriguing datasets I've found so far:

 ### General Global Health
-The World Health Organization (WHO) has a great list of datasets
+The World Health Organization (WHO) has a great list of datasets on maternal mortality, communicable diseases, mental heath, subtance abuse, health financing and much more!
+Check out their website along with the others I have listed below:

 * [WHO Global Health Observatory](https://apps.who.int/gho/data/node.home)
 * [Global Health Data Exchange](http://ghdx.healthdata.org/)